Pythonimous/RainToday/README.md

 - **Geolocation**: Uses your browser to get your location (with fallback to manual city input)
 - **Manual city search**: Enter any city name to check rain status anywhere in the world
 - **Live rain check**: Click the button or search to get a real-time answer
+- **Time horizon control**: Choose between Today, 1h, 3h, or 6h forecast using a slider/stepper
 - **Background color** changes based on rain condition (rain, maybe, no rain)
 - **Humorous responses**
 - **Fully responsive and centered UI**